 Between the years of 1934 and 1940, Mr. and Mrs. Clarence Schock of Mount Joy purchased 1105 acres of Governor Dick mountain.
 As early as 1936, Clarence made the mountain available to the public.

-Clarence had started Schock Indedpendent Oil Company with his father that had grown to have 14 wholesale plants and a dozen gasoline service stations.
+Clarence started Schock Independent Oil Company with his father, and it had grown to have 14 wholesale plants and a dozen gasoline service stations.
 He believed that after making provisions for his family, his estate should go for the general welfare of the public.
 In 1941 he converted his business into a trust and provided that, except for a modest living for himself and his wife, its income should go to public schools in the districts served by his company.

-In1998 Lebanon County & SICO Foundation were appointed trustees of the property.
+In 1998 Lebanon County & the SICO Foundation were appointed trustees.
 A board of six directors was appointed to oversee the property.
-In 2016 Lebanon County became the sole trustee.
+Since 2016 Lebanon County has been the sole trustee.